Get a head start on your veggie garden

 4. Thin out your seedlings as needed.

-It’s important to allow your new seedlings time to “harden off” before planting them outdoors.
+Not hardening off your plants first means the first time the temperature dips below average, your plants may die.
+It’s about slowly increasing the light while slowly exposing the plant to lower temperatures and wind.
 You can do this by leaving them outdoors for a few hours a day to become accustomed to the elements.
 Expose the plants to more direct sunlight and wind each day for about two weeks.

 Once your plants are big and hardened off enough, and once temperatures outside have risen and remain consistent, it is time to transport your seedlings to their final destination, THE GREAT OUTDOORS!
 Some plants take longer to mature before they are ready to move outdoors, ranging anywhere from 3-10 weeks.
 Our infographic below provides some good ranges using our average last frost date in Colorado Springs of May 16th.